 Saint Louis University offers an undergraduate minor in Spanish on its campuses in St. Louis, Missouri, and Madrid, Spain.

-A minor in Spanish can complement nearly any major—most especially those related to education, health sciences, law, international studies, political science, psychology, social work, sociology, biology, and/or humanities—and can be completed at SLU with just 18 credits.
+Speaking a language other than English is necessary in an increasingly globalized, complex world.
+A minor in Spanish can complement nearly any major—especially those related to education, health sciences, law, international studies, political science, psychology, social work, sociology, biology or humanities—and can be completed at SLU with just 18 credits.

-With the help of a team of dedicated, experienced instructors and mentors, Spanish minors at SLU build up connections with Hispanic cultures by refining their language skills in Spanish, developing intercultural competence, exploring the Hispanic cultural legacy, and/or gaining familiarity with Spanish within professional contexts (health sciences, phonetics, etc.).
+With the help of a team of dedicated, experienced instructors and mentors, Spanish minors at SLU build up connections with Hispanic cultures by refining their language skills in Spanish, developing intercultural competence, exploring the Hispanic cultural legacy, and gaining familiarity with Spanish within professional contexts.

-Students minoring in Spanish at Saint Louis University take 18 credits in Spanish courses regardless of whether they start at SPAN 2010 Intermediate Spanish: Language and Culture or later.
+Students minoring in Spanish at Saint Louis University take 18 credits in Spanish courses regardless of whether they start at SPAN 2010 or later.